Verified Gross Mass (VGM) Guide: SOLAS Compliance for Freight Forwarders

 How do you calculate VGM?

-There are two approved methods.
+There are two SOLAS approved methods.
 Method 1 is weighing the fully packed container on a calibrated weighbridge.
 Method 2 is adding up the weights of all cargo, packaging, and securing material, then adding the container tare weight printed on the door.
 Both methods produce the same figure: the total verified weight of the loaded box.

 Who is responsible for providing the VGM?